 Want the best of VICE News straight to your inbox?
 Sign up here.

-But that all ended Friday when the North Lamar Mobile Home Park tenants closed a $6.26 million deal to claw their park back.
+But that all ended Friday when the North Lamar Mobile Home Park tenants closed a $6.26 million deal to claw their property back.

 “It’s like victory in a long battle,” Roberto Sanchez, the 47-year-old president of the park’s tenant group, the Asociación de Residentes de North Lamar, said in a Spanish-language interview translated by tenant organizer Gabriela Garcia, whom the community worked with throughout their fight.